Apply custom security policies

 - Back end

-To apply a setting change to the entire organization, you can simply go to the Settings tab of the control panel, select Security, select the top-level organizational unit (Your_domain.com) and make your changes.
+To apply a setting change to the entire organization, you can simply click the Security icon in the control panel, select Advanced security settings, select the top-level organizational unit (Your_domain.com) and make your changes.
 To isolate the exception to all of Engineering or Marketing, select that organizational unit instead.
 All settings are inherited down through sub-organizations unless otherwise overridden.

 To make a custom setting change, say enforce 2-step verification for all of your contractors, you might create a group that contains them, again select the top-level organization and this time also select the group to apply the change to all contractors in the domain.
 The settings are applied to the intersection of the organization and group (members of both).